Queen Nzinga: A Courageous Ruler who Set Her People Free

 Nzinga Meeting with Portuguese Governor Joao Corria de Sousa. ( Public Domain )

-An image depicting Portuguese in Africa ( Public Domain )
+An image depicting Portuguese people in Africa ( Public Domain )

 From Matamba, Nzinga fought against the Portuguese in a war that lasted three decades.
-Amongst other measures, the queen offered sanctuary to runaway slaves and Portuguese-trained African soldiers who came to her kingdom.
-Additionally, she stirred up unrest within Ndongo as well, which was at that time controlled indirectly by the Portuguese via a puppet king.
-Moreover, Nzinga exploited European rivalries to her advantage.
-This can be seen in the alliance that she forged with the Dutch, who were the rivals of Portugal.
+Among other measures, the queen offered sanctuary to runaway slaves and Portuguese-trained African soldiers who came to her kingdom.
+Additionally, she stirred up unrest within Ndongo as well, which was at that time controlled indirectly by the Portuguese via a puppet king .

 - The Monumental Tomb of Queen Tin Hinan, Ancient Ancestress of the Tuaregs